 Please consult the Alberta Transfer Guide for more information.
-You may check to ensure the transferability of this course at Alberta Transfer Guide at http://transferalberta.ca/transferalberta.ca/transferalberta-search/#/audienceTypeStep
+You may check to ensure the transferability of this course at Alberta Transfer Guide at http://transferalberta.alberta.ca/transferalberta.alberta.ca/transferalberta-search/#/audienceTypeStep

 Grade of D or D+ may not be accepted for transfer to other post-secondary institutions.
-Students are cautioned that it is their responsibility to contact the receiving institutions to ensure transferability and transferable grades.
+Students are cautioned that it is their responsibility to contact the receiving institutions to ensure transferability.